Are you ready to discover your college program?

 Community college students are used to juggling multiple priorities.
 According to the Community College Research Center, 80% of community college students work, and nearly 40% work full-time while in school.
 In addition, the Institute for Women's Police Research reports that 26% of community college students are parents.
 As a result, community colleges design their schedules to maximize flexibility.

-Having the flexibility to arrange school around work and family responsibilities helps undergrads rack up credits toward their degrees, even during the pandemic.
+Having the flexibility to arrange school around work and family responsibilities helps undergrads rack up credits toward their degrees.

 Here's the truth: COVID-19 has disrupted everyone's schedules.
-Having the flexibility to arrange school around work and family responsibilities helps undergrads rack up credits toward their degrees, even during the pandemic.
+Having the flexibility to arrange school around work and family responsibilities helps undergrads rack up credits toward their degrees.

 For example, at a community college, students can take classes in the evening or on weekends.
 Many two-year colleges also offer online or hybrid classes.
 Right now, more flexibility can mean the difference between earning college credits or putting off school completely.